urbit/tlon.io/content/dev/dev-guide.md

       - **Note**: `:80` is dependent on urbit being able to bind to that default.
 If it's in use by something else the port will likely be `:8080`, but you can see which one is in use by looking at the output generated in the terminal when you start your ship.
 Use the one your ship shows, this guide will assume the defaults are working for examples.
     - For the glob, we've used a clause of `%glob-ames`, which means the glob will be served from a ship over Ames, as opposed to being served over HTTP with a `%glob-http` clause or having an Eyre binding with a `%site clause`.
     - Next we've specified `[~zod 0v0]`.
 Since `~zod` is the fakeship we'll install it on, the `%docket` agent will wait for a local upload of the glob, so we can just specify `0v0` here as it'll get overwritten later.
     - The `%version` clause specifies the version as a triple of major version, minor version and patch version.
-The rest is just some additional informative metadata which will be displayed in App Info.
+The rest is additional informative metadata that will be displayed in App Info.
 - With that saved we now have everything we need in the `hello` directory.

 ##### Committing and installing the changes